cowprotocol/docs/docs/cow-protocol/tutorials/arbitrate/autopilot.md

 - Balancer (Weighted, Weighted2Token, ComposableStable, ...)
 - SushiSwap
 - Swapr

-## Cutting auctions

-The autopilot constantly updates the list of orders that can be settled based on the data retrieved above.

 Orders that can't be settled are filtered out: these are expired orders, those with not enough balance, with missing approvals, or that use tokens that aren't supported by the protocol.